Carolyn Moos: Personal life

 Moos was engaged to fellow Stanford alumnus and NBA basketball player Jason Collins, with whom she had an eight-year relationship.
 The wedding was cancelled in the summer of 2009 by Collins.
 In 2013, Collins came out as gay in a personal essay published in Sports Illustrated.
 Moos was unaware of Collins' sexual orientation until a few days before he publicly came out.
+Carolyn Moos got married in May 2025 and gave birth to a daughter, Chaysa, in December 2025.